-Specifies the VLAN that the authenticator assigns to the port if the end device does not log in during the time period specified in the Guest VLAN period column.
+Specifies the ID of the VLAN that the authenticator assigns to the port if the end device does not log in during the time period specified in the Guest VLAN period column.
 This value applies only on ports in which the Port control column contains the value auto.